 - 2.1.
-As required by the Accounts and Audit Regulations, the 2012/13 Statement of Accounts were made available for public inspection from 25 July 2013 to 21 August 2013.
+As required by the Accounts and Audit Regulations, the 2013/14 Statement of Accounts were made available for public inspection from 24 July 2014 to 20 August 2014.
 No questions or objections to the accounts were received. - 3.
 Approval of the Statement of Accounts - 3.1.
 The Statement of Accounts has been prepared in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code) and any subsequent Local Authority Accounting Panel (LAAP) recommendations. - 3.2.
-The Council's Statement of Accounts 2012/13 have been signed by the Chief Finance Officer to certify that they give a true and fair view of the financial position of the Council as at 31 March 2013. - 3.3.
-In addition, the Chairman of the Audit Committee is required to sign the Statement of Accounts to certify that they have been approved by a resolution of the Audit Committee at its meeting in September.
+The Council's Statement of Accounts 2013/14 has been signed by the Chief Finance Officer to certify that they give a true and fair view of the financial position of the Council as at 31 March 2014. - 3.3.
+In addition, the Chairman of the Audit Committee is required to sign the Statement of Accounts to certify that they have been approved by a resolution of the Audit Committee at its meeting in September, and that they are authorised for issue.